Martin-Moras/obsidian-git-sync/1. Excalidraw/Mind model.excalidraw.md

 Hero
 I am limitless
 Masculin &feminine
-If archetypes are over used/unbalanced they become destructive. ^55ARjmfy
+If archetypes are over used/unbalanced they become destructive.
+To help the world you need all archetypes. ^55ARjmfy

 # Embedded files